MethodOrMadness/GC-Mod-Guide/README.md

 ### Save Exploits
 Save exploit guides are stored under `_pages/en_US/software/saveExploits`. there is a file called `saveExploits.md`. this is the main page for save exploits and will have a TOC with all the other pages and other general info

+Save exploit files should be in `/files/saves/GAMENAME.zip`.
+They should also be named properly for gcmm. e.g. paper mario the thousand year door has an NTSC-U game id of `G8ME` so that save file would be `G8ME.gci`

 ### Hardware

 ## Contributing